vivekkhurana/react-native-multistep-wizard/README.md

 /* define the method to be called when the wizard is finished */

 finish(wizardState){
-//code to e executed when wizard is finished
+//code to be executed when wizard is finished

     }